CumulusNetworks/docs/content/cumulus-vx/Configure-Topology.md

 ---
-title: 'Create a Two-Leaf, Two-Spine Topology'
+title: 'Configure the Topology'
 author: Cumulus Networks
 weight: 26
 product: Cumulus VX
 version: '3.7'
 ---
-After you have set up Cumulus VX on your preferred platform, you can follow these steps to configure network interfaces and FRRouting for a two-leaf and two-spine Cumulus VX network topology:
+After you have set up the Cumulus VX on your preferred platform (installed the relevant platforms and Cumulus VX images, and created three VMs with point-to-point connections between them), follow these steps to configure network interfaces and FRRouting on the two-leaf and one spine topology:

-- Two spine VMs represent the spine (aggregation layer) switches on the network
+- The spine VM represents the spine (aggregation layer) switch on the network
-- Two leaf VMs represent the leaf (access layer) switches on the network
+- The two leaf VMs represent the leaf (access layer) switches on the network

 {{< img src = "/images/cumulus-vx/network-topology.png" >}}

-These instructions assume that you have installed the relevant hypervisors and Cumulus VX images, created four VMs with appropriate names, and that the VMs are running.
-Refer to {{<link url="Getting-Started" text="Getting Started">}}.

-## Configure CumulusVX-leaf1

-You can configure each of the VMs with the Network Command Line Utility (NCLU) or by editing the `/etc/network/interfaces` and `/etc/frr/frr.conf` files.

-{{%notice note%}}

 The following configuration uses unnumbered IP addressing, with the same /32 IPv4 address on multiple ports.
 OSPF unnumbered does not have an equivalent to RFC-5549, so you need to use an IPv4 address to bring up the adjacent OSPF neighbors, allowing you to reuse the same IP address.
 You can see some example
 {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/202796476-OSPF-Unnumbered-Sample-Configurations" text="unnumbered OSPF configurations">}} in the knowledge base.

-{{%/notice%}}

-To configure CumulusVX-leaf1:
+## Configure leaf01

+You can configure each of the VMs with the Network Command Line Utility (NCLU) or by editing the `/etc/network/interfaces` and `/etc/frr/frr.conf` files.

-1. Log into the CumulusVX-leaf1 VM using the default credentials:
+1. Log into the leaf01 VM using the default credentials:

    - username: cumulus
    - password: CumulusLinux!